 For inspiration, take a look at 10 of the best fitness ideas in 2020.
 Whether they’re workout regimens, coaching sessions, or education-focused, all these health and fitness business ideas can be implemented without access to a gym, studio, or any other resource that requires in-person contact.
 Instead, they can all be managed 100% online.

-Virtual Fitness Business Ideas in 2020
+Virtual Fitness Business Ideas

 When it comes to offering virtual fitness classes, flexibility is key.
 Obviously, you can’t expect your clients to have access to all the gear and equipment that they would in your gym or studio.
 So you’ll need to get creative and come up with variations on moves that typically require heavy equipment, and offer replacements for smaller equipment.